Mohsin0786/DiscussionHub/README.md

-# Discussion Platform
+# Task Manager

 ## Overview

-The Discussion Platform is a Node.js application designed for creating, discussing, and engaging in community conversations.
-Users can create discussions, comment, like, and reply to comments.
-It includes features for uploading images and tagging discussions with hashtags.
+The Task Manager is a Node.js application designed for managing and tracking tasks.
+Users can create tasks, update their status, and organize them into projects.
+The application supports user authentication, and deadline management.

 ## Features

 - User Authentication (Sign up, Login)
-- Create, Update, and Delete Discussions
+- Create, Update, and Delete Tasks
-- Add Comments and Replies to Discussions
-- Like Comments and Replies
-- Filter Discussions by Hashtags or Text
-- Upload Images for Discussions
+- Organize Tasks into Projects
 - Secure Password Storage

 ## Prerequisites